 Operators shall provide the Department of City Planning with a monthly report within 14 days of the end of the calendar month.
-The monthly data report will include:
+The report shall be submitted by completing all sections of the Monthly Report Template which will be provided to all Permitted Operators and linked on the website.